garimpeiro-it/node-key-sender/README.md

 It uses a jar file (Java), so Java Run Time is required on the operational system you are running your node project.

+**Bugs and issues**: Please, post any issues to https://github.com/garimpeiro-it/node-key-sender/issues.

 # Main features

 - Send raw keyboard key codes to the operational system;